New York City

 To be totally honest, after 1.5 hours in a museum I start hunting for the museum cafe.
 But I do love them and New York showcases some of the greatest treasures in the world.

-- The Frick Collection - (my personal favorite in NYC) for a taste of how old New York lived
+The Frick Collection for a taste of how old New York lived.
+It’s so gorgeous!

-- Neue Galerie to take me back to Austria and Germany.
-A slice of cake and coffee is a must at Cafe Sabarksy.
+Neue Galerie for a feel of Austria and Germany, and to see the famous “Woman in Gold.”
+A slice of cake and coffee is a must at Cafe Sabarksy, one of my favorite places in the city.

-- The new Whitney Museum of American Art downtown is gorgeous, designed by Renzo Piano.
+The Whitney Museum of American Art downtown is gorgeous, designed by Renzo Piano.
+They always have special exhibits, like Warhol in the spring of 2019.

 Flywheel Sports: Flywheel is an incredible spinning workout.
 Their TriBeCa studio is beautiful.
 I love Danielle and Ruth the most - also Allison C., Natalie C., Wendy W, Kara, and Todd Mendiola.